Discretionary Fiscal Policy: Strategic Fiscal Action for Economic Resilience

 Discretionary fiscal policy consists of two main components: government spending and taxation.
 By adjusting these levers, policymakers can influence the level of aggregate demand in the economy and steer it towards desired outcomes.

-• Government Spending: When the government increases its spending on infrastructure projects, , healthcare, or other programs, it injects money into the economy.
-This increased spending creates jobs, boosts consumer confidence, and stimulates economic growth.
+• Government Spending: When the government increases its spending on infrastructure projects, education, healthcare, or other programs, it injects money into the economy.
+This increased spending creates jobs, boosts consumer , and stimulates economic growth.
 For example, during the Great Depression in the 1930s, President Franklin D. Roosevelt implemented the New Deal, a series of government programs aimed at creating jobs and stimulating the economy.

 By strategically adjusting government spending and taxation, policymakers can influence the overall level of economic activity and steer the economy towards stability and growth.